thomaspurchas/tarfile-Progress-Reporter/README.md

 # tarfile Progress Extension #

-This module is a wrapper around the standard tarfile libary in Python.
+This module is a wrapper around the standard tarfile library in Python.
 It adds the ability to pass a progress callback to the following ```TarFile```
 methods: